I-love-os/LoveShell/README.md

 ## Usage

 It's a freaking shell!
-You juest run it!
+You just run it!

 Use: `LoveShell`!!